Thuytu91/lfz-environment-setup/README.md

     - Zoom will be used for all remote classes and all remote student help.
     - Install link: https://zoom.us/download
 1. Using the instructions located in the `lfz-code` repository, install `VS code` and `git` / `git bash`.
-    - The LearningFuze programs uses a specially configured version of `VS code`.
-If you already have it installed on your system, you will need to delete it during the setup process.
+    - The LearningFuze programs use a specially configured version of `VS code`.
+If you already have `VS Code` installed on your system, and you did not get it from us, you will need to delete it during the setup process.
         - Note: Instructions for both `Mac` and `Windows` have both automatic installation and manual installation instructions.
         - If you are unable to complete automatic installation, please install using the manual instructions.
     - Installation instructions for `Mac` users: https://github.com/Learning-Fuze/lfz-code#macos-instructions